Course Catalog

 Program Outcomes: This program provides an overview of the pharmacy technology field, developing fundamental concepts and principles for success.
 Students will gain knowledge and skills in pharmaceutical calculations and learn principles of receiving, storing, and dispensing medications.

-Careers: Basic Pharmacy Technicians [Retail Setting
+Careers: Pharmacy Technicians

 Start Terms: